This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Invited by the barons opposed to king John, Prince Louis of France landed in England to claim the English Throne.
-Louis captured Rochester Castle
+Louis captured Rochester Castle after a short siege.

 Prince Louis advances across England

 Prince Louis advanced on Winchester and captured the city and its castle.
 Elsewhere, Windsor Castle and Dover Castle were besieged by the rebel barons.
 Both castles were defended and held out against the sieges.
 King John used Corfe Castle in the south-west as his base of operations while he planned his campaign against the rebel barons and Prince Louis.